ucan-wg/spec/README.md

 `ucan:./*` represents all of the UCANs in the current proofs array.
 If selecting a particular proof (i.e. not the wildcard), then its CID MUST be used (`ucan:<cid>`).
 In the case of selecting a particular proof, the validator MUST check that the delegated content address is listed in the proofs (`prf`) field.

 `ucan:*` is very powerful and deserves special mention.
 It selects _any_ UCAN that the issuer has access to (including transitively), even if it is not in the proofs of the current UCAN.
-This is useful when delegating permissions to another agent, incluing all unknown future delegations to the issuer.
+This is useful when delegating permissions to another agent, including all unknown future delegations to the issuer.

 # 5. Reserved Abilities